hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 3 3 1 2 1 6
-Weapons/Armour: A Hobgoblin Git may be equipped with weapons and armour chosen from the Hobgoblin equipment list.
+Weapons/Armor: A Hobgoblin Git may be equipped with weapons and armor chosen from the Hobgoblin equipment list.

 0-5 Shooty Gits